abetusk/dev/projects/laser-spike/laser-spike.md

 The center hole for the cable needs to be bigger than the rest as the JST 1.5mm male header is bigger than the M2 screws.
-I've found that enlarging the hole with a pair of needle nose plyers works well.
+I've found that enlarging the hole with a pair of needle nose pliers works well.

 Once the laser diode housing's cable and three M2 screws have been fed through the holes, the inside of the jacket shell needs to be accessed to attach